Lastplayer72/Lastplayer72/README.md

 -  💭 I mainly use Github to record my research
 -  💬 My email is wu_rc@outlook.com

- If u have some interersting ideas want to discuss with me, feel free to reach out!
+ If u have some interersting ideas want to discuss with me, feel free to contact me!
 <!--
 **Lastplayer72/Lastplayer72** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.